 An SAE Commit message shall be encoded as an Authentication frame with an Authentication Algorithm

-Number field set to 3, a Transaction Sequence Number of 1 and a Status Code of SUCCESS Status codes not equal to SUCCESS indicate a rejection of a peer’s SAE Commit message and are described in 12.4.7.6 (Status codes).
+Number field set to 3, a Transaction Sequence Number of 1 and a Status Code of SUCCESS or SAE_HASH_TO_ELEMENT.
+Status codes not equal to SUCCESS or SAE_HASH_TO_ELEMENT indicate a rejection of a peer’s SAE Commit message and are described in 12.4.7.6 (Status codes).

 An SAE Commit message shall consist of a Finite Cyclic Group field (9.4.1.42 (Finite Cyclic Group field)) indicating a group, a Scalar field (9.4.1.39 (Scalar field)) containing the scalar, and an FFE field containing the element (9.4.1.40 (FFE field)).
 If the SAE Commit message is in response to an Anti-Clogging Token field request (see 12.4.7.6 (Status codes)), the Anti-Clogging Token field is present (see 9.4.1.38 (Anti-Clogging Token field)).
 If a password identifier is used in generation of the password element (PWE) the Password identifier element shall be present and the identifier shall be encoded as a UTF-8 string in the Identifier portion of the element (see 9.4.2.216 (Password Identifier element)).
+If an SAE Commit message is being sent in response to rejection of a previous Commit message due to UNSUPPORTED_FINITE_CYCLIC_GROUP, the group that was rejected shall be appended, after the rejected groups from previous attempts if applicable, to the Rejected Groups portion of the Rejected Groups element.

 Instruct the editor to modify section 12.4.7.6 as indicated: